Fergie Chambers: Career and activism

-Chambers has owned and operated other gyms, including a CrossFit gym in Alpharetta, Georgia.
+In his 20s, Chambers moved to Smyrna, Georgia, to work as a management trainer at the Cox Enterprises-owned Manheim, but returned to Bard for further study before moving with his wife Anya Vostrova to Russia after the 2008 financial crisis.
+He returned in 2012, where he operated two gyms in the Atlanta area, including a CrossFit gym in Alpharetta, Georgia.
 In 2012, an employee of Chambers' was Marjorie Taylor Greene.
 In 2020, Chambers claimed to have witnessed Greene conduct multiple extramarital affairs while employed by him.